hapify/hapify/docs/cli.md

 ## Description

-Hapify is a code generation tool based on relational data models.
+Hapify is a code generation tool based on relational data-models.
 It uses a dedicated templating language.
-It exposes a web-based console for models definition and templates writing.
+It displays a web-based console for model definition and template writing.

 ## Usage